Khan/react-native-codegen/Tutorial.md

       java: org.khanacademy.models.Bookmark
 ```

+Then run `npm run generate` in the `mobile-shared-views` repo, and three files
+are generated for you:

+- `./views/BookmarksPageWrapper.js`
+- `./swift/BookmarksPage.swift`
+- `./java/BookmarksPage.java`

-and you add an entry to `./index.ios.js` and `./index.android.js` (this
+Finally, add an entry to `./index.ios.js` and `./index.android.js` referencing
-referenced wrapper file will be generated).
+the newly-generated javascript wrapper.

 ```js
 import BookmarksPageWrapper from "./views/BookmarksPageWrapper";